BEFORE YOU COME…

 How does it work?

 A professional photographer will be your guide and take you on a tour capturing the creative angles of Belgrade seen through a photo camera.
 You will get an album of beautiful moments during the tour and if you are interested you will also get a- photography tips so you can take better photos yourself.
 The tours last for 2h and you can choose some of the suggested routes: Rivers of Belgrade, Dorćol eternal charm of contrasts, Street art Belgrade creative energy and Kalemegdan Fortress.
-Or you can chose tell them more about yourself and pick you own route.
+Or you can choose to tell them more about yourself and pick your own route.